juliaguida/oystercard/boris_bikes_advanced/17_mocking_behaviour_on_doubles.md

 - [ ] Use RSpec's `allow` syntax to permit the double to respond to methods the test requires
 - [ ] Repeat for each test
 - [ ] Refactor the `allow` statements to use method stubs at the point of `double` creation (see [shorthand syntax](https://github.com/rspec/rspec-mocks#method-stubs))
-- [ ] Ensure all your feature and unit tests are passing
+- [ ] Ensure all unit tests are passing
+- [ ] Play with your app in IRB to confirm everything works as expected

 ### Hints